Chris Gutiérrez: Ultimate Fighting Championship

-Gutiérrez, as a replacement for Montel Jackson, faced Danaa Batgerel on March 26, 2022 at UFC on ESPN 33.
+Gutiérrez, as a replacement for Montel Jackson, faced Danaa Batgerel on March 26, 2022, at UFC on ESPN 33.
 He won the fight via spinning backfist TKO in the second round.
 The win also earned Gutiérrez his first Performance of the Night award.

 Gutiérrez faced Frankie Edgar on November 12, 2022, at UFC 281.
 He won the bout after knocking out Edgar with a knee in the first round.

-Gutiérrezis scheduled to face Pedro Munhoz on April 15, 2023 at UFC on ESPN 44.
+Gutiérrez faced Pedro Munhoz on April 15, 2023, at UFC on ESPN 44.
+He lost the fight by unanimous decision.